 Figure 4.7 illustrate the share of travel modes for all trips in the pilot and main surveys.
 In both surveys, more than half of the trips use the 'Private car (driver)' mode.
 The second most common mode is “Bike” at 10% in the pilot survey and “Bus” at 13% in the main survey.

-Figure 4.8 and Figure 4.9 show the distribution of travel modes by gender for the pilot and main surveys, respectively.
-As expected, there are some gender differences, with a higher share of car drivers among men in both surveys.
-Since men are highly overrepresented in the pilot survey, this means that the modal split is more similar when we account for this.
-Still, there is a lower share of car drivers in the main survey than in the pilot survey also within each gender.
+Figure 4.8 shows the distribution of travel modes by gender for the main survey.
+As expected, there are some gender differences, with a higher share of car drivers among men.
+Since men are highly overrepresented in the pilot survey, this means that the modal split will be more similar if we account for this.
+Still, there is a lower share of car drivers in the main survey for both genders than in the pilot survey.